USS Leonard Wood: Convoy WS-12X

-On 17 November 1941, the convoy reaches Trinidad.
-All ships were replenished, and the convoy departs Trinidad on 19 November 1941.
+On 17 November 1941, the convoy reached Trinidad.
+All ships were replenished, and the convoy departed on 19 November 1941.

-On 7 December at 2000, the convoy receives a radio communication of the Japanese attack on Pearl Harbor.
+On 7 December at 2000, the convoy received a radio communication of the Japanese attack on Pearl Harbor.

 World War II Service

-Convoy WS12-X (continued)
+Convoy WS12-X

 On 9 December, convoy WS12-X arrived in Cape Town, South Africa.

 At about 0800 on 13 December 1941, the troopships departed Cape Town headed for Bombay.

-At 650 on 21 December 1941, the USS Mount Vernon (AP-22) and USS Orizaba detached from the convoy headed for Bombay, and are bound for Mombasa.
+At 650 on 21 December 1941, the USS Mount Vernon (AP-22) and USS Orizaba detached from the convoy headed for Bombay, bound for Mombasa.
 The remainder of the convoy continued to Bombay under the escort of HMS Dorsetshire, arriving on 27 December 1941.

 After debarking troops at Bombay she returned, entering Philadelphia Navy Yard in March 1942 for conversion to an attack transport.
 She was redesignated APA-12 on 1 February 1942.

 Invasion of North Africa (8-17 November 1942)

 Alterations completed late in April, the attack transport trained in Chesapeake Bay for the invasion of North Africa.
 She departed Hampton Roads 24 October carrying almost 1,900 fighting men from the 3rd Infantry Division and slipped in close to beaches at Fedhala, French Morocco, on the night of 7 to 8 November.
 The next morning, she sent her boats ashore and provided gunfire support while also rescuing survivors from torpedoed sister ships.

 Leonard Wood remained in the first line of transports, carrying out her mission until 12 November when enemy submarines, which had already sunk or damaged six Allied ships, forced the remaining transports to finish unloading at Casablanca.
 Departing 17 November, she arrived Norfolk on the 30th for repairs and more amphibious warfare training.